cyprienroche/sortImports/README.md

 You can specify either relative or absolute paths to the files.
 You can also specify a folder.
 All files in that folder as well as sub-folders will have imports sorted.

-I recommend only adding files that need imports to be sorted  at one given time.
+I recommend only using this for files that need imports to be sorted at one given time.
 For large projects this task may add quite a large overhead.